-Jerusalem Knights Festival is an annual festival held in Jerusalem since 2009.
+Jerusalem Knights Festival is an annual festival that held in Jerusalem since 2009.
 And in this post, I will cover our visits.

 Jerusalem Knights Festival – 2013